Prerequisites: This guide assumes you have a working multi-tenant setup. If you're starting fresh, begin with Production-Ready Multi-Tenant Setup.

 ): Promise<Metadata> {

-// Fetch tenant config if provided
+// Fetch tenant config if providedconst tenant = options?.tenant || (page asany).tenant;

-const tenantConfig = await getTenantConfig(tenant);
+const tenantConfig = awaitgetTenantConfig(tenant);

-const baseUrl = await getBaseUrl(tenantConfig);
+const baseUrl = awaitgetBaseUrl(tenantConfig);

 const url = `${baseUrl}/${slug.join("/")}`;